jmbertin/jmbertin/README.md

 [Linear_regression](https://github.com/jmbertin/Linear_regression) - 42 school curriculum.
 The aim of this project is to introduce to the basic concept behind machine learning by creating a linear regression algorithm, with gradient descent.

+[DSLR](https://github.com/jmbertin/Dslr) - 42 school curriculum.
+A logistic regression project on the theme of Harry Potter by recoding the Sorting Hat.

 <br>

 </details>